-We at The Accelerated Schools respect the importance of celebrating our student's birthdays but acknowledge that protecting the integrity of instructional time is one of our top priorities.
+The Accelerated Schools respect the importance of celebrating our students' birthdays but acknowledge that protecting the integrity of instructional time is one of our top priorities.
 All birthday celebrations must be pre-approved through the teacher and/or administrator.
-Healthy snacks are encouraged.
-See Wellness Policy.
+Healthy snacks are encouraged in alignment with our Wellness Policy.
+Additionally, we ask that families be mindful of food allergies and refrain from bringing items containing shellfish, nuts, or nut-based products to ensure the safety and well-being of all students.